 The term “artefact” comes from Latin and means “handicraft” or “what has been made”.
-An artefact is therefore an object created by humans.
-This very general approach makes it possible to speak of artefacts in archaeology, diagnostics, forensics, but also in photography, technology and even in market and media research.
-But also in project management, software development and Unified Modeling Language (UML) the artefact is used as a term.
+It is therefore an object created by humans.
+This very general approach makes it possible to speak of artefacts in

 Artefacts in the context of companies

 In UML, an artefact represents the result of a work process, e.g.

 - a file with source code,

 - or a text document with defined requirements for a system.